Seahawks could find out if running backs matter as the position has been hit with injuries

 “He’s probably been one of the highlights,’’ Carroll said. “… He’s in great shape and he’s just razor sharp.
 He’s been explosive and innovative with his running and his cuts.
 He’s caught the ball really well.’’

-Even if the team knows Dallas well, he’s showed up with a different look this fall that could make the team decide to use him in different ways.
+Even if the team knows Dallas well, he showed up with a different look this fall that could make the team decide to use him in different ways.

-Carroll said Dallas, who is listed at 214, is “a little bigger than he’s been’’ saying he’s weighing “230 right now.
+Carroll said Dallas, who is listed at 214, is “a little bigger than he’s been,’’ saying he’s weighing “230 right now.
 I like him running with power and being physical as a different kind of guy for us.
 We’re going to see how that works for him.’’

 What the Seahawks hope is that Walker and Charbonnet will provide the kind of week-in and week-out 1-2 punch the team has tried for most of Carroll’s tenure to assemble, but too often seen go awry because of injuries.